Joynel-Anyango/Car-Sales/README.md

-🚗#Excited to Share My Latest Dashboard: Car Sales Analysis! 📊 As a data analyst, I recently worked on creating this interactive Car Sales Dashboard, providing a comprehensive view of key metrics and insights for car sales performance in 2022 and 2023.Special Thanks to my mentor COLLINS BAHATI
+# 🚗 Car Sales Analysis! 📊
+As a data analyst, I recently worked on creating this interactive Car Sales Dashboard, providing a comprehensive view of key metrics and insights for car sales performance in 2022 and 2023.Special Thanks to my mentor COLLINS BAHATI

-🔍## Objective of the Project:
+## 🔍Objective of the Project:
 - The goal was to design an intuitive dashboard that enables stakeholders to:
 - Monitor car sales performance against predefined goals.
 - Identify trends in car body styles, colors, and regional sales.
 - Enable informed decision-making based on dynamic filters (engine type, transmission, gender preferences, etc.).

-🔑 ## Key Highlights:
+ ## 🔑Key Highlights:
 🎢Sales Growth Trends:
--Year-to-date (YTD) sales have reached 371.18M, exceeding the goal by 23.59%.
+- Year-to-date (YTD) sales have reached 371.18M, exceeding the goal by 23.59%.
 - Monthly-to-date (MTD) sales for the selected period are also performing strongly, achieving 20.67% above target.

 🚗Car Sales Breakdown: